ark-lang/ark/misc/REFERENCE.md

 # <a name="lexandparse"></a>Lexer/Parser Structure
 ## <a name="comments"></a>Comments
-Comments in Jayfor code follow the general C style of line and block comments.
+Comments in Ink code follow the general C style of line and block comments.
 Nested comments are supported.
 Line comments begin with exactly two forward slashes, and block comments begin with exactly one forward slash and repeated asterisks, and are closed with exactly one asterisks